...

 GHB imitates the GABA neurotransmitter in the human brain.
 GABA works by regulating consciousness, activity, sleep, improving mood, and promoting relaxation.
 When GHB is taken, it can create feelings of euphoria, drowsiness, reduced anxiety, confusion, and memory impairment.
 These effects can lead to GHB being used as a “date rape” drug since the individual may not recollect the event.
 Combining GHB with other drugs or alcohol can lead to breathing difficulties and overdose.
 Continued abuse of GHB can result in coma, seizures, and even death.

 A second central nervous system depressant popular among young people is a benzodiazepine called Rohypnol.
 Like GHB, Rohypnol can decrease inhibitions, impair memory and coordination, and create a feeling of euphoria.
-Rohypnol is often used to sedate and incapacitate a victim of a sexual attack, leaving them with no memory of the attack.
+Rohypnol is often used to sedate and disable a victim during a sexual attack.
+This leaves them with no memory of what happened.
 Continued abuse of Rohypnol can lead to addiction.

 Ketamine is an anesthetic with dissociative properties, which some users find enjoyable.
 However, ketamine can lead to euphoria, hallucinations, distorted perception of sight and sound, disconnection, and loss of control.